Overview of NF2

 The NF2 team will discuss any relevant trials open to you at your appointments.
 If you wish to know more, you are also welcome to discuss this with the nurse practitioners.

-We are keen to hear what you have to say about the service and where possible wish to involve patients and their families or carers in service development so that we can provide the best patient-focused care possible.
-A an annual survey is sent out to all those who access the NF2 service, however if you have views about how we provide our NF2 service, the information that we give to people with NF2, or the facilities and environment of the hospital then we would welcome your views in person, or via post, phone or email at any time.
+We are keen to hear what you have to say about the service and where possible wish to involve patients and their families or carers in service development so that we can provide the best possible patient-focused care.
+An annual survey is sent out to all those who access the NF2 service, however if you have views about how we provide our NF2 service, the information that we give to people with NF2, or the facilities and environment of the hospital then we would welcome your views in person, or via post, phone or email at any time.

 We also like to include users of the service as formal patient representatives for our review meetings and to help us review our documentation and patient information.
 You do not have to be a patient to be a representative for the NF2 service.
 Please inform the nurse practitioners if you are interested in this role.